bright/new-www/content/jobs/qa-specialist.md

 ## we would also appreciate if you have

 * basic knowledge of at least one programming language: JavaScript, Java, Kotlin
 * experience with AWS or other Cloud providers
-* experience in QA lead position
 * familiarity with JIRA
 * drive to introduce automated tests